dittocoder1998/POS/README.md

       - Entities and their properties, relationshios, and constraints
         - Items [Quanitity, Price, Rating]
         - Customers [Location, Balance, ]
-      - Generate a conceptual schema
+      - Generate a conceptual schema (Lecture Sep15 slide 25)
         - Make Diagram
   - Submission due on Tuesday, October 4
     - By email to uramamur@bcm.edu